 EDU 506.
 Lab: Curriculum, Instruction, and Teaching Methodology in Social Science/History (1) To accompany EDU 505.
 This course is designed to demonstrate the student's ability to implement instructional strategies and methodology in social science/history while instructing students and managing their behavior.
-Co-taught by EDU 505 instructor and current master's level teacher in the stu-
+Co-taught by EDU 505 instructor and current master's level teacher in the student's teaching field.
+This laboratory course, required for M.A.T. students, will be held during the day in a public, private, or parochial school.
+Co-requisite: must be registered for EDU 505.